SuperChrim/SuperChrim/Th19Balance/ReadMe.txt

  - Tsukasa Ex attack shoots more bullets and origin is higher
  - Mamizou C1 damage is increased
  - Mamizou skill and Ex attack require less meter to use
- - Yachie skill deals less damage
+ - Yachie skill deals less damage and range is decreased
  - Yachie Ex otter spirit health is increased, shoot less bullets, and spawn rate is adjusted
- - Yachie skill range is decreased
  - Saki overall damage output is increased
  - Saki Ex wolf spirit health is increased, shoot less bullets, and spawn rate is adjusted
  - Saki spell card laser are longer and shoot faster